yozhgoor/cargo-temp/README.md

 > [!NOTE]
 >
-> For a full list of options, run `cargo-temp --help`.
+> For a full list of options, run `cargo temp --help`.

 ## Configuration